Get Free (Lana Del Rey song): Background

 According to Del Rey, the song was originally recorded under the title "Malibu" and was completely different in the original recording, being far more revealing about Del Rey and her life over the past 6 years.
 Evidently, Del Rey scrapped that version of the song and decided to make a lighter record out of the original instrumental.
 During a 2018 interview for World Cafe, Del Rey shared the sentiment behind the song: "It's about people who don't get to reach their full potential because they let controlling people stop them from being free."

 Radiohead lawsuit

-In January 2018, Del Rey said on Twitter that the band Radiohead were taking legal action against her for allegedly plagiarising their 1992 song "Creep" on "Get Free".
+In January 2018, Del Rey said on Twitter that the band Radiohead was taking legal action against her for allegedly plagiarising their 1992 song "Creep" on "Get Free".
 According to Del Rey, Radiohead asked for 100% of publishing royalties instead of Del Rey's offer of 40%.
 She denied that "Creep" had inspired "Get Free".

-Radiohead's publisher Warner/Chappell Music confirmed it was seeking songwriting credit for "all writers" of "Creep", but denied that a lawsuit had been brought or that Radiohead had demanded 100% of royalties.
+Radiohead's publisher, Warner Chappell Music, confirmed it was seeking songwriting credit for "all writers" of "Creep", but denied that a lawsuit had been brought or that Radiohead had demanded 100% of royalties.
 In March, Del Rey told an audience that "my lawsuit's over, I guess I can sing that song any time I want".
 The writing credits for "Get Free" were not updated on the database of the American Society of Composers, Authors, and Publishers.